spectrocloud/librarium/content/docs/06-integrations/00-byoos.md

 To use the non-Edge BYOOS pack, you must have the following:
 <br />
-- Access to a Non-Edge repository that contains the generic-byoi pack
+- Access to a non-Edge repository that contains the generic BYOOS pack.